TabletPCReview keeps track of the tablets our readers are most interested in. Below you’ll find the Top 10 for the month of July.

-5. Asus VivoTab Note 8 – (Previously #4) The Asus VivoTab Note 8 is the first mid-range Windows tablet with a touch-sensitive display to use Wacom technology.
+8. Asus VivoTab Note 8 – (Previously #5) The Asus VivoTab Note 8 is the first mid-range Windows tablet with a touch-sensitive display to use Wacom technology.
 The device sports a 1280 x 800 IPS display and comes with a stylus.
 It is powered by an Intel “Bay Trail” Atom processor with 2GB of RAM and up to 64GB solid-state storage.
-Read a Review.
+Read a Review

-7. Samsung ATIV Tab 7 – (Returning) This is a high-end tablet running Windows 8 with an Intel i5 “Ivy Bridge” processor.
-It has an 11.6-inch touchscreen with a 1920 x 1080 resolution, making it an inch larger than the rival Microsoft Surface Pro.
+9. Samsung ATIV Tab 7 – (Previously #7) This is a high-end tablet running Windows 8 with an Intel i5 “Ivy Bridge” processor.
+It has an 11.6-inch touchscreen with a 1920 x 1080 resolution.
 The tablet has dual cameras, HDMI, and a microSD memory card slot.
 Read a Review.

-This report is compiled based on the number of times someone reads a review or watches a video of any device.
+This report is compiled based on the number of times someone reads a review of any device on TabletPCReview.
 This means the list doesn’t indicate what tablets people are buying, but rather the ones they are interested in learning more about.
-It covers June 1 to June 30.
+It covers July 1 to July 31.

 Dropping out of the Top 10 list from last month are the:

 Samsung Galaxy Note Pro 12.2 - (Previously #8)